Fayetteville Chapter 7 Bankruptcy Attorneys

 • Public assistance, Social Security, disability benefits, veterans’ benefits, and unemployment compensation benefits

-You might have heard that if you file for Chapter 7 bankruptcy, you will lose all your stuff.
+• You might have heard that if you file for bankruptcy, you will lose everything.
 But that’s not true!
-You usually get to keep everything you need to live your normal life, without the debt.
+You usually get to keep everything you need to live your normal life without the debt.

 How Chapter 7 Bankruptcy Works